psampaz/slice/README.md

 # Credits

+- SliceTricks (https://github.com/golang/go/wiki/SliceTricks).
+This was the inspiration behind this library.
-In order to speedup the development and avoid massive copy paste, the excellent [Genny](https://github.com/cheekybits/enny) library was used.
+- Genny (https://github.com/cheekybits/genny).
+In order to speedup the development and avoid massive copy paste, the excellent Genny library was used.